Compounds of Emerging Concern

 Results of Interim Report

-The Panel issued an Interim Report in July 2013, which contained numerous findings, recommendations, and priorities on CECs in drinking water and reclaimed water — including a finding that CECs pose NO risk to either drinking or reclaimed supplies in Flagstaff.
+The Panel issued an Interim Report in July 2013, which contained numerous findings, recommendations, and priorities on CECs in drinking water and reclaimed water - including a finding that CECs pose no risk to either drinking or reclaimed supplies in Flagstaff.
 A few of these findings and recommendations are summarized below.

-Drinking Water.
 The EPA, based on analyses and the advice of national scientific panels, has developed a list of currently unregulated CECs that may warrant further consideration for regulation in drinking water.
 This “Contaminant Candidate List #3” (CCL3) focuses on human health impacts and does not yet include antibiotic resistance genes or microbes.
 The Advisory Panel recommended that the City consider evaluating which contaminants on the list are used or prescribed within the Flagstaff community as background information in preparation for potential future regulation.
 You can also see "Reclaimed Water: Is It Safe?" for more information

-Reclaimed Water.
 The Advisory Panel found that there are currently no data to suggest that the continued use of reclaimed water provides an undue risk to human health; however, it recommended that the City monitor for four chemicals on the CCL3 list.
 A subgroup was tasked with outlining a cutting-edge epidemiological and microbial study and searching for funding with partners or agencies; such a study would provide a better understanding of what it means if we detect antibiotic resistance genes or bacteria in Flagstaff’s reclaimed water.
 The Advisory Panel suggested a parallel study to compare the effects of various water treatment technologies on the removal of CECs, specifically antibiotic-resistant genes in reclaimed water.

 Final Status Update